Back to Virginia

 Plain English Breakdown

-This law allows people who were found guilty of certain marijuana crimes before July 1, 2021 and are still in jail or on probation by July 1, 2026 to ask for a new hearing about their sentence.
+This law allows people convicted of certain marijuana crimes before July 1, 2021, who are still in jail or on probation by July 1, 2026, to have their sentences changed.

 What This Bill Does